darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Did you know?**
 > Swish was discovered by neural architecture search at Google and is used in some state-of-the-art models.

+> **Annotation:** Swish is self-gated: the output is modulated by the input itself, which can help with gradient flow.

 #### Implementation